ajharvie/polarimeter/README.md

-Firmware for polarimeter described in upcoming publication
+Firmware for polarimeter described in upcoming publication.